efeslab/Atom/README.md

 ![e2e](figures/atom_e2e_eval.png)

 ## Reference
-If you find Atom is helpful to your research, please consider to cite our paper:
+If you find this project is helpful to your research, please consider to cite our paper:
 ```
 @article{zhao2023atom,
   title={Atom: Low-bit Quantization for Efficient and Accurate LLM Serving},